 - Add 1/2 teaspoon of pure vanilla extract for even more flavor

-- Cocoa nibs or chocolate chips will add some extra texture; plus, chocolate makes everything taste better.
+- Cocoa nibs or chocolate chips will add extra texture; chocolate makes everything taste better.

-This recipe makes 6-8 servings depending on the size of your ramekins.
+This recipe makes 6-8 servings, depending on how you dish it out to your guests!

 Cherry Cobbler Recipe